ibm-cloud-docs/hpc-ibm-spectrumlsf/reference-architecture.md

 ## Design concepts
 {: #design-concepts}

-The following architecture framework design covers design considerations and architecture decisions for the following aspects and domains:
+The architecture framework design covers design considerations and architecture decisions for the following aspects and domains:

 * **Data:** Data storage
 * **Compute:** Virtual servers